Top 10 Cheapest Ways to Move Abroad

 Moving abroad takes a lot of organisation and planning, but it doesn’t have to cost a fortune.
 Here are some helpful tips on how to move abroad without breaking the bank.

 Time is your friend.
 The more time you have to plan, the better off you’ll be not only financially, but also emotionally.
 If you’re lucky enough to have at least 6+ months to plan your move abroad, then take advantage of it and start making arrangements right away as most of the best deals can be found well in advance.

-Early-bird specials are popular with airlines, accommodation, travel bookings and more, so don’t waste any time and start planning your international move, researching and booking as soon as possible.
+Early-bird specials are popular with airlines, accommodation, travel bookings and more, so start planning, researching and booking your international move as soon as possible.

 2. Buying Flights

 The general rule for booking the cheapest flights is: The earlier, the better.
-Some people prefer to wait due to the theory that there are great last-minute specials on flights, however I don’t recommend this approach for a couple of reasons:
+Some people prefer to wait as supposedly there are great last-minute deals on flights.
+However I don’t recommend this approach for a couple of reasons:

 - There usually aren’t any, in fact they’re normally very expensive as people are more desperate for a flight; and

 - Who wants to leave that to chance anyway?
 The more prepared you are, the easier it is to budget and plan ahead

 Use a website which compares all airlines to find the cheapest price, shortlist the best deals and then see if you can find an even better deal directly with the airline itself.